The Scottish Ten project is made up of two phases.

-Historic Environment Scotland and The Glasgow School of Art Digital Design Studio formed the Centre for Digital Documentation and Visualisation (CDDV) LLP in 2010 to deliver the Scottish Ten project.
+Historic Environment Scotland and The Glasgow School of Art School of Simulation and Visualisation formed the Centre for Digital Documentation and Visualisation (CDDV) LLP in 2010 to deliver the Scottish Ten project.

 Data collection at each site involved both Historic Environment Scotland and Glasgow School of Art staff.
-Data was then processed and developed into heritage visualisation tools at the Digital Design Studio, Glasgow.
+Data was then processed and developed into heritage visualisation tools at the School of Simulation and Visualisation, Glasgow.

 The Historic Environment Scotland team is responsible for conservation applications derived from the data, e.g. CAD drawings or condition monitoring tools.

 Local groups and site management teams gave the team invaluable help in preparing for the fieldwork.
 Their knowledge also helped to identify how data is best developed to aid the long-term conservation and presentation of a site.

 CDDV will continue to carry out digital heritage projects involving 3D technologies.

 Historic Environment Scotland is the lead public body established to care for, promote and investigate Scotland’s heritage.

 CyArk is a non-profit organisation whose mission is to digitally preserve cultural heritage sites.
 It does this by archiving and providing open access to data created by laser scanning, digital modelling and other pioneering technologies.
 CyArk aims to digitally preserve 500 sites over five years.